intel/nauta/docs/installation-and-configuration/Installer_System_Requirements/ISR.md

   * Upgrade pip to pip==19.0.3
   * Helm 2.9.1 (the version of a Helm client _must be_ the same as Helm server used by the platform)

+**Note:** If during installation any issues related to pip version occur, please create a virtual environment (using virtualenv tool), activate it, install pip there in the desired version (19.0.3) and rerun installation from within virtualenv.

 ## Next Steps: Target Host Requirements

 * [Target Host Requirements](../Target_Host_Requirements/THR.md)